TechnicalPursuit/TIBET/README.md

 # Documentation

 The <a href="https://github.com/TechnicalPursuit/TIBET/wiki" target="_blank">TIBET Wiki</a>
-provides conceptual, design, and use-case documentation as well as introductory white papers.
+provides conceptual, design, and use-case documentation for TIBET.

 Detailed API documentation is generated from within TIBET itself via the `:man` command.